The Juvenile Justice Process

 Once the requirements have been met, the juvenile is released by the court.

-From RDC, the juvenile may go to a privately operated residential facility or a
+- From CAP, the juvenile may go to a privately operated residential facility or a

 juvenile correctional center (JCC).
 At the JCC, a committed juvenile receives 24-hour

 supervision, education, treatment services, recreational services, and a variety

 - After completion of the commitment period, a juvenile may be placed on parole or

 directly released.
 During parole, the juvenile transitions to the community through

 agency program efforts and is afforded local services.
 Some juveniles may need 24-hour

 residential care and treatment services provided by a halfway house.
 Upon completion

 of parole or entry into the adult criminal justice system, the youth is discharged